fulpstation/fulpstation/fulp_modules/tg_edits.md

 - code/game/area/areas/shuttles.dm > Plays ApproachingFulp instead of ApproachingTG

-- interface\interface.dm > Changes the TG Changelog verb to a new path & name.

 - README.md > Replaces it with our own readme

 - tgui/packages/tgui/routes.tsx > Add custom routing so fulp-specific interfaces can be found and loaded